Roast Vs. Bake – The Key Differences Between These Two Cooking Methods

 Foods That Are Best Roasted

-Roasting is best suited for ingredients with a firm structure, like vegetables and meats.
-Thick cuts of meat, such as whole roast chicken, benefit from the higher roasting heat to develop flavor and a crispy outer skin.
+Roasting is best suited for ingredients with a firm structure, like roasting vegetables and meats.
+Thick cuts of meat, such as chicken shawarma, whole roasted chicken, benefit from the higher roasting heat to develop flavor and a crispy skin.
 It's particularly ideal for fatty cuts of meat!

 Many vegetables are also delicious when roasting.
 Roasting causes the vegetables to take on a crunchy exterior and to caramelize slightly.
 Brussels sprouts and all varieties of root vegetables taste delicious when roasted.
-A drizzle of olive oil or other fat boosts the flavor of these savory dishes.
+A drizzle of olive oil, butter, or other fat boosts the flavor of these savory dishes.

 What Is Baking?